lglearn/WebKit-tutorials-examples/WebKit2_webextension_minimal_example/README.md

 Minimal example of WebKit2 (with GTK3) usage with web-extensions.
 ---------------------------------

-5 examples are provided: 2 minimal examples of web-extension (in Vala & C) and 3 minimal examples of GUIs that load web-extensions (in Vala, Python3 & C).
+5 examples are provided: 2 minimal examples of web-extensions (in Vala & C) and 3 minimal examples of GUIs that load web-extensions (in Vala, Python3 & C).

 To use the examples, you must first compile the Web-Extensions.
 Then compile the GUI example (except for Python of course).
 You must then copy at least one of the generated Web-Extension in the directory from which you will start the GUIs (they look for the extension in the *current* directory).